VILLASframework/documentation/docs/node/nodes/file.md

 # File {#node-type-file}

-The @ref node-type-file node-type can be used to log or replay samples to / from disk.
+The `file` node-type can be used to log or replay samples to / from disk.

 # Prerequisites {#node-type-file-prereq}